 The need to fix this problem became a foundation of his campaign for president of the United States.
 Let’s examine the reasoning behind why these manufacturing jobs have left.

-To make things worse for the Trump agenda, during his run for the White House he repeatedly stated we are in a “big fat ugly bubble” and it was primarily the Federal Reserve’s (Fed) fault for keeping interest rates too low for too long.
-The Fed raised interest rates .25% last December and if they continue to raise rates, that should only make the dollar stronger because fixed interest investments like savings accounts, CDs, etc., pay more interest here in the US than they do elsewhere.
-Given that we are seeing negative interest rates in much of the rest of the developed world (-.4% in the Eurozone, -.5% in Sweden, -.75% in Switzerland, -.65% in Denmark, and -.1% in Japan)1, having a positive interest rate here (and rising) should put the dollar in even higher demand.
+To make things worse for the Trump agenda, during his run for the White House, he repeatedly stated, “We are in a big, fat, ugly bubble,” and it was primarily the Federal Reserve (Fed)’s fault for keeping interest rates too low for too long.
+The Fed raised interest rates 0.25 percent last December and if they continue to raise rates, that should only make the dollar stronger because fixed interest investments like savings accounts, CDs, etc., pay more interest here in the U.S. than they do elsewhere.
+Given that we are seeing negative interest rates in much of the rest of the developed world (0.4 percent in the Eurozone, 0.5 percent in Sweden, 0.75 percent in Switzerland, 0.65 percent in Denmark and 0.1 percent in Japan)1, having a positive interest rate (and rising) here should put the dollar in even higher demand.
 If I am right, this will simply make the dollar stronger vs. other currencies, therefore making goods produced here even more expensive, especially for foreign buyers.

 Trump does have two tail winds that could possibly turn in his favor: lowering taxes and reducing regulations.
-Lowering taxes for US companies will help, but is it enough?
+Lowering taxes for U.S. companies will help, but is it enough?
 I seriously doubt it.
-Publicly traded US companies already have an effective tax rate of around 22%2 after all tax deductions are factored in.
+Publicly traded U.S. companies already have an effective tax rate of around 22 percent2 after all tax deductions are factored in.
 How low do taxes have to go before it is more economically sound to manufacture here vs. overseas?
 I have not found anything stating a concise figure, but I have a feeling that tax rates would have to be basically zero for it to pencil.

 This is going to be a very interesting four years to say the least.